 “I always try to put myself in the patient’s or family member’s shoes before approaching the situation.
 Allowing myself to take the patient’s place will help me be more empathetic and prepared.
 I realize that receiving bad news can be life-altering, so tread carefully with my tone and the words I choose.

-Once I had to deliver news to the family members in the waiting room that their grandmother passed away.
-I got them to sit down and sat next to them before breaking the news.
+Once, I had to deliver news to the family members in the waiting room that their grandmother had passed away.
+I got them to sit down and sit next to them before breaking the news.
 Then in a soft-spoken tone, I was open with them as to what happened and how she went.
-I ended on some positive note by letting them know she went peacefully and reassured them we are here to help any way we can.
+I ended on a positive note by letting them know she went peacefully and reassured them we were there to help in any way we could.
 I highlighted some support groups available in the hospital to help them through the grieving process.
-Before leaving, I gave them a chance to ask any questions they have and answered them as thoroughly as possible.”
+Before leaving, I gave them a chance to ask any questions they had and answered them as thoroughly as possible.”

 5) Explain a Time You Did Not Get Along With Other Nurses/Co-Workers?